joshh613/I2CS_Ex3/README.md

 The danger map could be improved by exploring different algorithms for deciding the danger of a cell.
 Options include minimum distance, cumulative distance, and product of distances.

+# Demonstrations

+## Algorithm
+See our algorithm being demonstrated on the original game server.

+## Game engine
+A quick guide for how to use our game engine.
+Currently, only the (above) AI is playable.